collabnix/kubelabs/Helm101/chart-hooks.md

 ### What kind of things?

-A 'hook' would have a resource delcared in it.
+A 'hook' would have a resource declared in it.
 For instance, if the resource is a pod, then this pod will spin up at the specified time.
 If it is a job, then the job will run.

 ### What are hook weights?